numoonchld/numoonchld.github.io/_drafts/fakir-and-the-watermelon.md

 - the fakir offered the villagers a piece to eat
   - but they were not convinced yet about eating it yet

-- the next day, the fakir
+- the next day, the fakir went to the patch again and open yet another watermelon
+  - the villagers showed up to see the fakir enjoying another watermelon
+  - and some of them asked the fakir to share the watermelong
+  - and the fakir was happy to oblige

+- in the coming days more villagers